 I’ve struggled with getting quality sleep for years, and I’ve slowly been able to pinpoint what wrecks my sleep and what I need to do to restore it.
 I’m sharing what has helped me finally get good quality sleep, and get back to sleep if I wake in the middle of the night.

 Finally the day came when both kids started sleeping a solid 11+ hours at a time.
 It was the magical milestone I’d dreamed about for years!
 But instead of basking in hour upon hour of blissful, uninterrupted sleep, I found myself struggling with insomnia — frequently waking in the middle of the night, unable to get back to sleep for hours, if at all.

 I know I’m not alone.
-Whenever I bring up insomnia to other women, they all nod their sleepy heads in agreement.
+Whenever I bring up insomnia and nightwakings to other women, they all nod their sleepy heads in agreement.
 Men can have sleep issues too, but women suffer the most.

 But I refuse to go down without a fight.
-I’ve dedicated a LOT of time over the last few years to reading, researching, and experimenting with ways to get my sleep back, and I’ve learned some things that have really helped.
-I’m writing this post to share what has helped me in the hopes that it can help others, too.
+I’ve dedicated a LOT of time over the last few years to reading, researching, and experimenting with solutions to getting a good night’s sleep, and I’ve learned some things that have really helped.
+I’m writing this post to share what has helped me in the hopes that it can help you, too.
 Getting good sleep is IMPORTANT, and I want us ladies to get the rest we all need and deserve!

 My Top 3 Insomnia Causes: